HoboChen/hoboreadpapers/distributed-system.md

 Machines older than three years are so much slower than current-generation machines that it is difficult to achieve proper load distribution and configuration in clusters containing both types.

-There isn’t that much exploitable instruction-level parallelism (ILP) in the workload.
+There is **not** that much exploitable instruction-level parallelism in the workload.
 Measurements suggest that the level of aggressive out-of-order, speculative execution present in modern processors is already beyond the point of diminishing performance returns for such programs.

 - Google使用很多廉价服务器组成集群来提供服务